 Serving African healthcare – OpenLMIS story

-Health care systems in Africa still struggle with a variety of challenges that prevent people from getting necessary help and also from increasing chances for wellness in general.
+Health care systems in Africa still struggle with a variety of challenges.
+That prevents people from getting the necessary help and also from increasing chances for wellness in general.
 Africa is diverse, and so are the medical problems faced by particular regions.
 A WHO report from 2018 (The state of health in the WHO African Region: an analysis of the status of health, health services and health systems in the context of the Sustainable Development Goals), however, states some common difficulties that occur across the whole continent and that significantly affect the efficiency of healthcare in Africa.

 Health challenges for Africa

-Among the most harmful ones, there is trouble with accessing the medical service, including clinics and drugs that are often unreachable for citizens from rural areas.
-One of the causes surely is spending too little on health work-force or infrastructure which contribute to the generally poor quality of African healthcare.
+Among the most harmful ones, there is trouble with accessing the medical service.
+Including clinics and drugs that are often unreachable for citizens from rural areas.
+One of the causes surely is spending too little on health work-force or infrastructure.
+Which contributes to the generally poor quality of African healthcare.
 With not enough number of medical professionals and an inadequate amount of equipment, there come yet other dangers.
 Counterfeit drugs, as well as Africa’s unreadiness for treating chronic diseases that start to propagate in the growing middle class (diabetes, cardiovascular diseases, cancer for instance), also add to the image of Africa’s contemporary healthcare.

 How can technology help?

-There are many ways to fight for the improvement of medical service in Africa, one of them being the adoption of modern digital technology.
-At SolDevelo, we have the chance to engage actively in this mission and to participate in increasing the accessibility of medical supplies in clinics within the number of African countries.
+There are many ways to fight for the improvement of medical service in Africa.
+One of them being the adoption of modern digital technology.
+At SolDevelo, we have the chance to engage actively in this mission.
+We want to participate in increasing the accessibility of medical supplies in clinics within the number of African countries.
 We do so by collaborating on the development of OpenLMIS – open source logistics management information system.
 OpenLMIS is a cutting edge platform, already used in 11 000 health facilities, across 8 African geographies.
 The app helps to manage supply chains of medical products, including making orders and monitoring the individual stocks of clinics.

 A system that knows who needs what